How to Fix a Vacuum Cleaner: DIY Solutions That Actually Work

 Unclog the rollers: first, use your hands to pick out hair or large debris and put it in a dirt bin that you keep nearby.
 Use a pair of scissors to snip through any hairs that stubbornly stick to the rollers.
 Carry out every cut deliberately as you do not want to cut the bristles that eventually cost you a visit to the vacuum cleaner repair shop.

-● Make sure that the hoses and nozzles are free of obstruction.
-Tangled hoses and detached nozzles can be too minor to be noticed but sometimes can leave you with a vacuum that appears to be broken.
+Make sure that the hoses and nozzles are free of obstruction.
+Tangled hoses and detached nozzles can be too minor to be noticed but sometimes can leave you with what appears to be a broken vacuum.

 Examine the hoses: unscrew the hose from the machine, lay it out straight on an even surface.
 Shine a bright flashlight into one end of the hose and place your eye on the opposite end.
 If the light is not quite visible through the hose, it means the hose is clogged or obstructed.